-Europeans need an internet connection that is fast and reliable to participate in the today’s economy and society.
-The European vision for the Digital Decade is that all citizens and businesses can leverage the digital transformation for a better and more prosperous life.
-By 2030, all EU households should have gigabit connectivity and all populated areas should be covered by 5G.
+Europeans need an internet connection that is fast and reliable to participate in today’s economy and society.
+The Digital Decade envisions a Europe that takes full advantage of the digital transformation, aiming to have gigabit connectivity and 5G across Europe by 2030.

 How does it work?

-To advance these objectives and meet Europe’s growing connectivity needs, the European Electronic Communications Code lays out forward-looking and simplified rules that facilitate the provision of very high quality, secure, and affordable telecommunication services throughout Europe.
+To advance these objectives and meet Europe’s growing connectivity needs, the EU Electronic Communications Code updates and merges EU telecommunications rules under one regulatory framework designed to boost connectivity and better protect users throughout Europe.

 These rules are crucial for achieving Europe's connectivity targets and providing everyone in the EU the best possible internet connection, so they can participate fully in the digital economy.